krerkkiat/ontologysim/README.md

 github
 -----------

-An unstable version of Production simulation is periodically updated on the main branch and can be installed as follows:
+An unstable version can be installed as follows:

 ````bash
 git clone https://github.com/krerkkiat/ontologysim.git